 public body name means the name, or an abbreviation or acronym of the name, of a prominent public body.

+(1A) The Electoral Commissioner must refuse to register a political party if it is not an eligible political party.

 (2) The Electoral Commissioner may refuse to register a political party if the Electoral Commissioner believes on reasonable grounds that information set out in, or documents required to accompany, the application are incorrect.

 (3) The Electoral Commissioner is to refuse to register a political party if the party’s application name —